Benzonatate: Chemistry

+History

+Benzonatate was first synthesized in 1956 and was introduced as an antitussive in the United States in 1958.

 Society and culture

-Benzonatate was first made available in the U.S. in 1958 as a prescription medication for the treatment of cough in individuals over the age of 10.
-There are a variety of prescription opioid-based cough relievers, such as hydrocodone and codeine, but have unwanted side effects and potential of abuse and diversion.
+Benzonatate was first made available in the United States in 1958 as a prescription medication for the treatment of cough in individuals over the age of 10.
+There is a variety of prescription opioid-based cough relievers, such as hydrocodone and codeine, but have unwanted side effects and potential of abuse and diversion.
 However, benzonatate is currently the only prescription non-opioid antitussive and its usage has been rapidly increasing.
 The exact reasons of this increase are unclear.

 Economics

 In the United States between 2004 and 2009, prescriptions increased 50% from 3.1 million to 4.7 million, the market share of benzonatate among antitussives increased from 6.3% to 13%, and the estimated number of children under the age of 10 years receiving benzonatate increased from 10,000 to 19,000.
 Throughout this same period, greater than 90% of prescriptions were given to those 18 or older.
-The majority of prescriptions were given by general, family, internal, and osteopathic physicians with pediatricians account for about 3% of prescribed benzonatate.
+The majority of prescriptions were given by general, family, internal, and physicians with pediatricians accounting for about 3% of prescribed benzonatate.